AshirMeh/QuotesScrapper/README.md

 Usage

     Clone or download this repository.
-    Run the quote_scraper.py script:
+    Run:

-python quote_scraper.py
+    python scrap_task.py

 The script will:

     Fetch quotes and other information from the website.
     Store the data in a MySQL database (scraped_quotes table).
     Optionally, you can modify the script to output the data to a CSV file by using the csv_maker() method.

 Functions

     top_ten()
     This function fetches the top 10 tags from the main page of the website.
 These tags will be used to categorize the quotes when fetched in later steps.

     fetch_data(url_path, category)
     Scrapes quotes, authors, tags, and associated categories from the provided URL.
 It handles pagination, meaning it will scrape all available pages for the category.